rust-lang/rust/doc/rust.md

 ~~~~

 Operators at the same precedence level are evaluated left-to-right.
 [Unary operators](#unary-operator-expressions)
-have the same precedence level and it is stronger than any of the binary operators.
+have the same precedence level and it is stronger than any of the binary operators'.

 ### Grouped expressions